Event Planning: Logistics, Space Reservation, Resources

 - Needs and the respective people/department to contact for those needs

 Note: For larger events or events that require assistance, student organizations should contact the Assistant Director of Leadership Development.

 Reserve Space & Submit Program Proposals

-Organizations must use 25Live to have their event requests reviewed and requested spaces confirmed.
-The event request on 25Live should include as many details as possible for the event’s purpose, activities, goals, logistics, finances, and equipment needs.
+Organizations must use Engage to have their event requests reviewed and requested spaces confirmed.
+The event request on Engage should include as many details as possible for the event’s purpose, activities, goals, logistics, finances, and equipment needs.
 Try to submit the event request as early as possible to ensure that the space is available, funds are sufficient, and that the event aligns with the University’s mission.
-After submitting the event request in 25Live save the event reference number for use on all related forms.

 - Academic spaces cannot be reserved until after the Add/Drop Deadline, which is generally one week after classes begin.
 Recurring events such as meetings cannot be reserved in academic spaces for the full academic year but can be reserved for the semester following add/drop.